-Our effective tax rate varies from the U.S. federal statutory rate of 21% primarily due to results of foreign operations that are subject to income taxes at different statutory rates, certain jurisdictions where we cannot recognize tax benefit on current losses, and tax benefit from the release of valuation allowance on our U.S. federal and state deferred tax assets.
-During interim periods, we accrue tax expenses for jurisdictions that are anticipated to be profitable for fiscal 2021.
+Our effective tax rate varies from the U.S. federal statutory rate of 21% primarily due to results of foreign operations that are subject to income taxes at different statutory rates and certain jurisdictions where we cannot recognize tax benefit on current losses.
+During interim periods, we accrue tax expenses for jurisdictions that are anticipated to be profitable for fiscal 2022.

-The determination of our income taxes for the nine months ended April 2, 2021 and April 3, 2020 was based on our estimated annual effective tax rate adjusted for losses in certain jurisdictions for which no tax benefit can be recognized.
-Our tax benefit for the nine months ended April 2, 2021 was primarily due to the release of valuation allowance on our U.S. federal and state deferred tax assets.
-The tax expense for the nine months ended April 3, 2020 was primarily due to tax expense related to profitable subsidiaries and a \$0.4 million increase in our reserves for uncertain tax positions.
+The determination of our income taxes for the three months ended October 1, 2021 and October 2, 2020 was based on our estimated annual effective tax rate adjusted for losses in certain jurisdictions for which no tax benefit can be recognized.
+Our tax benefit for the three months ended October 1, 2021 was primarily due to tax expense related to U.S. and profitable subsidiaries.
+The tax expense for the three months ended October 2, 2020 was primarily due to tax expense related to profitable subsidiaries.